abigpotostew/microcosmbot/README.md

 ### Deployment

+* Get your bot info and store the JSON in `NEXT_PUBLIC_GETME_BOT_INFO` (one time)
+  * Call the telegram api `https://api.telegram.org/bot<your-bot-api-key>/getMe` and copy the `result` field object in the environment variable.
+  * This helps speed up the api calls because grammy will not have to call this each time a function boots.
 * Setup `https://console.upstash.com/qstash` which is used for the cron job to periodically check nft token ownership.
 Copy the key to your env.
 * Deploy to vercel through the git integration.

+### Cron
+A vercel cron job enqueues a job that checks the nft token ownership of all users in the database.
+If a user no longer owns the token, they are removed from the database and banned from the group.
+This is to ensure that only users who own the token can be in the group.

+Configure how often this runs in `vercel.json`.
+The default is every 2 hours.

 ### Utilities